Creating a Stairwell

-- Go to the General tab and check to see if the staircase reaches the next floor.
+- Go to the General panel and check to see if the staircase reaches the next floor.

-- If the staircase does not reach the next floor a meaage will display "Staircase does NOT reach next level.
-If this is the case click Make Best Fit to extend the stair case.
+- If the staircase does not reach the next floor a meaage will display 'Staircase does NOT reach next level.'
+If this is the case click the Make Best Fit option to extend the stair case.

 - If the staircase does reach the floor, then the message will say so.
 It may also indicate whether the staircase is steep or shallow.

 - If the staircase is too steep or to shallow then the message will say for example 'Steep staircase reaches next floor.'
 This problem can be fixed by increase or decreasing the number of Treads.

 - Click OK to close the dialog and apply your changes.